 - Have mental health strategies implemented into Occupational Work Health and Safety processes to ensure the workplace does not cause unnecessary stress or aggravate existing health conditions;

-- Implementing an anti-discrimination policy.
-An Anti-Discrimination Policy provides your business with a simple way to clarify what’s considered workplace discrimination, information on how to report incidents of discrimination and an explanation of the consequences of breaching this policy;
+- Implementing a discrimination policy.
+An Discrimination Policy provides your business with a simple way to clarify what’s considered workplace discrimination, information on how to report incidents of discrimination and an explanation of the consequences of breaching this policy;

 - Take reasonable care to accommodate the needs of workers with mental illness;